ManiINFINITE/ProjectManagementSystem_Avalonia/README.md

 ## ✨ Features

+### 🚀 Start-Up
+- Simple startup page with app's name on it
+- smoothly animated (FadeIn and out)

+### ↔️  Page Transitions
+- Smooth page slide transitions between pages
+- Using warmup at startup to prevent laggy animations

 ### 🙋 Welcome Page
-- A minimal and modern welcome experience
+- A minimal, animated, modern welcome experience
 - Supports up to 6 remembered accounts for quick access
 - Personalized account cards with profile pictures or generated initials
 - Each remembered account displays its own accent color identity